Hostile Profiling: Security Vulnerabilities from Open Sources – 2019 OSMOSIS Session Topic

 Once effectively gathered, this intelligence can be used to locate an individual, identify patterns of life and target them accordingly.
 Many people are unaware of how they are sharing their personal details and what types of data may appear online.
 This is a particular risk for law enforcement, military, security services, diplomats and high profile people.

 This dynamic presentation will demonstrate the methods used by hostile agents to digitally profile targets, their friends, families and colleagues through open sources.
 The subject matter will cover everything from the types of data users, sometimes unwittingly, share online that can create both privacy and security vulnerabilities.
-It will also offer some solutions around mitigation such attacks.
+It will also offer some solutions around mitigation of such attacks.

 - Have an improved understanding of how OSINT can be used by nefarious actors